gga/ggake/README.md

 * `transient`: Allows a Rake task to depend on a transient value, such as an environment variable.

-* `s3cp`: Simple copy of a directory to an S3 bucket.
+* `cloud_cp`: Simple copy of a directory to an S3, or other cloud storage, bucket.

 More detailed usage below.